flexumio/beautiful-docx/README.md

 `;
 ```

-## `h1-h6`
+#### `h1-h6`

-Block tags.
+Block elements.
 They are converted into headings of the appropriate level.
-Participate in `table-of-contents` formation
+Participate in `table-of-contents` formation.

 **Can be nested in:**

 - document root
-- container tag
+- container element
 - `li` (partial support - displayed from a new line)
 - `caption`
 - `td`